amitpuri/llm-playground/playgrounds/sample-outputs.md

-# Sample Outputs - MCP Clients Playground
+# Sample Outputs - LLM Playground

 This directory contains sample outputs demonstrating the capabilities of both the basic and extended playgrounds.